Search

 MEDA 1800: Phlebotomy Principles in Practice (3 credits)

-Phlebotomists are skilled healthcare workers who perform blood collection procedures and prepare samples for lab analysis.
-Career opportunities include hospitals, laboratories, outpatient surgery centers, doctors’ offices, and clinics.
-Phlebotomists may also find employment in dialysis and blood donation centers, and community health fairs.
+Phlebotomists are skilled healthcare workers who collect and prepare blood samples for lab analysis.
+Career opportunities include hospitals, laboratories, outpatient centers, doctor’s offices and clinics.
+Phlebotomists may also find employment in dialysis and blood donation centers, and at community health fairs.

 A career in phlebotomy has a quick training period and a secure job market.
 If you like helping others and meeting new people on a daily basis, this may be the job you’re looking for.
 A career in phlebotomy may also serve as a stepping stone.
 Working alongside other healthcare professionals will help toward gaining an understanding of the various roles.
 Some career paths of phlebotomy-certified individuals include nursing, medical assisting, ECG technician, and medical lab tech.
 As you gain more experience, you will open yourself up to new opportunities.

-Students who meet the minimum number of venipunctures and capillary punctures are eligible to take the phlebotomy certification examination through the National Center for Competency Testing to earn the title NCPT (National Certified Phlebotomy Technician).
+The student must submit to a criminal background check and a urine drug screen, as well as provide immunization records to be eligible for participating at the hospital and health fair.
+Students who meet the minimum number of venipuncture and capillary collections qualify to take the certification exam through the National Center for Competency Testing to earn the title National Certified Phlebotomy Technician (NCPT).

 HLTK 1665: Electrocardiography Techniques (1 credit)